asyncapi/parser-js/README.md

 Converting a parsed document to a string may be necessary when saving the parsed document to a database, or similar situations where you need to parse the document just once and then reuse it.

 For that, the Parser supports the ability to stringify a parsed AsyncAPI document through the static `AsyncAPIDocument.stringify(...parsedDoc)` method.
-This method differs from the native `JSON.stringify(...json)` implementation, in that every reference that occurs (at least twice throughout the document) is converted into a [JSON Pointer](https://datatracker.ietf.org/doc/html/rfc6901) path with `$ref:` prefix, like:
+This method differs from the native `JSON.stringify(...json)` implementation, in that every reference that occurs (at least twice throughout the document) is converted into a [JSON Pointer](https://datatracker.ietf.org/doc/html/rfc6901) path with a `$ref:` prefix:

 ```json
 {